astridx/meinblog/sik/r/lessons-learned-give-and-take/index.md

 ---
-title: "Lessons learned from Give and Take"
+title: 'Lessons learned from Give and Take'
-description: "Adam Grant dives deep into the spectrum of altruistic to selfish personalities.
+description: 'Adam Grant dives deep into the spectrum of altruistic to selfish personalities.
 Anyone might be able to identify his or her own personal traits.
-Adam Grant shows that you can apply the principles of giving and taking even in companies or communities..."
+Adam Grant shows that you can apply the principles of giving and taking even in companies or communities...'
-date: "2017-04-19T13:50:46+02:00"
+date: '2017-04-19T13:50:46+02:00'
-categories: ["Growth"]
+categories: ['Growth']
-keywords: ["book summary give take"]
+keywords: ['book summary give take']
-hashtags: ["#100DaysOfCode", "#growth"]
+hashtags: ['#100DaysOfCode', '#growth']
-contribute: ""
+contribute: ''
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
 ---

 <Sponsorship />